postgis/postgis-workshops/postgis-intro/sources/en/linear_referencing.rst

 Linear Referencing
 ==================

-Linear referencing is a means of representing features that can be described by referencing a base set of linear features.
+Linear referencing (sometimes called "dynamic segmentation") is a means of representing features that can be described by referencing a base set of linear features.
 Common examples of features that are modelled using linear referencing are:

 * Highway assets, which are referenced using miles along a highway network
 * Road maintenance operations, which are referenced as occurring along a road network between a pair of mile measurements.